sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 **F**

 ..
+[Fag1983] Fagin, Ronald. *Degrees of acyclicity for hypergraphs and
+             relational database schemes.* Journal of the ACM (JACM) 30.3 (1983): 514-550.

+..
 [Fayers2010] Matthew Fayers. *An LLT-type algorithm for computing
                 higher-level canonical bases*.
 J. Pure Appl.
 Algebra **214** (2010), no. 12, 2186-2198. :arxiv:`0908.1749v3`.